-Given that diet is a major factor in IBS, it is important to understand what is in food.
-And, particularly what nutrients are more likely to aggravate symptoms.
+Given that diet is a major factor in IBS, it’s important to understand what is in food.
+And particularly, what nutrients are more likely to aggravate symptoms.

-Carbohydrates, also known as sugars and fibers, are the biggest source of energy for your body.
+Carbohydrates, also known as sugars and fiber, are the biggest source of energy for your body.
 There are several different kinds of carbohydrates.
-Some are comprised of single sugar molecules while others are comprised of multiple sugar molecules which we will call “sugar chains” (3).

-As mentioned earlier, “trigger” foods often contain “short-chain carbohydrates”.
+“Trigger” foods often contain short-chain carbohydrates.
 These troublemakers are referred to as FODMAPs and this is why a low FODMAP diet can help relieve symptoms!
-Let’s dig deeper…

 FODMAP is an acronym for different types of foods.
 It stands for:

-- They are bacteria’s favorite food– Bacteria feed on FODMAPs and quickly turn them into gas, which may cause abdominal bloating and discomfort.
+- FODMAPs are bacteria’s favorite food.
+Bacteria feed on FODMAPs and quickly turn them into gas, which may cause abdominal bloating and discomfort.

-All of this can cause significant discomfort in those with IBS.
+All of this can cause significant discomfort with IBS in the elderly.

 Digestion and Absorption of Sugar Chains